veeneck/ColwichHSO/content/events/christmas.md

 - /images/flyers/ColwichChristmasWeb.jpg
 - /images/flyers/ColwichChristmasWeb.jpg
 ---
-Starting in Veterans Park at 4:30 PM is the Candy Cane Hunt, Tree Lighting and Caroling.
-Then, head over to the REC for photos with Santa, cookies and hot chocolate, crafts and more!
+Candy Cane Hunt begins in the park at 5:00.
+Games, crafts, treats and more to follow.
+Bring in a decorated cookie for the kids cookie contest.
+Judging begins at 6:00.
+Visit with Santa from 5:30 - 6:30!